-Welcome to this guide, which aims to give an introduction to the mathematics behind the numeric hierarchy of type classes in PureScript’s Prelude, aimed at people who haven’t (necessarily) studied mathematics beyond a high-school level.
+Welcome!
+This guide aims to give you an introduction to the mathematics behind the numeric hierarchy of type classes in PureScript’s Prelude, and it’s aimed at people who haven’t (necessarily) studied mathematics beyond a high-school level.

 Normally, algebraic structures like rings or fields are only introduced to students at undergraduate level.
 One unfortunate side-effect of this is that lots of the material currently available on the web which describes these concepts is sometimes a little inaccessible for people who haven’t studied mathematics past a high-school level.
-My aim with these posts is to help people develop intuition for what these structures are and how they can be used so that that knowledge can be applied in PureScript code.
-I also hope that I can help persuade you of the beauty of mathematics and convince you that it is worth studying in its own right.
+My aim with this guide is to help people develop intuition for what these structures are and how they can be used, so that that knowledge can be applied in PureScript code.
+I also hope that I can help you see a glimpse of the beauty of mathematics and convince you that it is worth studying in its own right.

 I want to stress that it is not necessary to read and understand all of this